lukas-mazur/cudaAwareMPITest/README.md

 ## Creating a communication table

-Each row in a table describes a bi-directional communication call.
-The first column is the number of bytes which should be send, while the second and third columns are the ranks which are communicating.
+Each row in the table describes a bi-directional communication call.
+The first column is the number of bytes which should be transfered, while the second and third columns are the ranks which are communicating.

 In the example below two bi-directional communication calls will be performed.
 The first call communicates 123 Bytes between rank 0 and 1, while the second call communicates 12345 Bytes between rank 0 and 2.
 ```